papitacodes7/tourist-app-hackathon-v1/README.md

 npm run dev -- --port 3002
 ```

-## 🔐 Security Notes
+## 🔐 Prototype Security

+**Important: This is a demonstration prototype**
-- Demo credentials are for testing only
+- Demo credentials are hardcoded for easy testing
-- Change `JWT_SECRET_KEY` in production
-- Use environment variables for sensitive data
+- Mock authentication simulates real JWT workflow
+- Data is stored in memory only (resets on restart)
-- Enable proper CORS configuration for production
+- Not intended for production deployment without major security enhancements

 ## 📱 Usage Guide